Rosemeis/pcangsd/README.md

 ```

 ## Usage
+A full wiki of how to use all the features of PCAngsd will soon be made available on [popgen.dk](http://popgen.dk/front/).

 PCAngsd is used by running the main caller file pcangsd.py.
 To see all available options use the following command:
 ```
 python pcangsd.py -h